About Future Sky

 As a solution to this problem in the past initiatives were installed that aimed at the integration of national research programmes.
 In the competitive environment of aviation none of these initiatives have proven to be truly successful.
 Only some bilateral collaboration can be mentioned as successful: DNW (the integration of the Dutch and German wind tunnels), ETW (a European wind tunnel funded by initially four and now three nations), AT-ONE (ATM alliance between DLR and NLR) and the Joint Helicopter programme of DLR and ONERA.

-EREA, the association of European Research Establishments in Aeronautics, therefore proposes Future Sky: a Joint Research Initiative in which development and integration of aviation technologies is taken to the European level.
+EREA, the association of European Research Establishments in Aeronautics, therefore launched Future Sky: a Joint Research Initiative in which development and integration of aviation technologies is taken to the European level.
 Future Sky is based on the alignment of national institutional research programmes for aviation.
-EREA believes institutional co-operation of European research establishments is the best guarantee to ensure technological development to the benefit of European society and industry, beyond the current SESAR and Clean Sky timescales.
+EREA believes institutional co-operation of European research establishments is the best guarantee to ensure technological development to the benefit of European society and industry, beyond the current SESAR 2020 and Clean Sky 2 timescales.

 In order to prepare the future of aviation beyond that next generation vehicle and air traffic management EREA took the initiative to define a strategy for the next-after-next air transport system.